 - ½ cup freshly grated Romano cheese

-- To prepare meatballs: Combine pork, breadcrumbs, cheese, egg, parsley, oregano, garlic, Worcestershire, pepper and salt in a large bowl.
+- Combine pork, breadcrumbs, cheese, egg, parsley, oregano, garlic, Worcestershire, pepper and salt in a large bowl.
 Refrigerate for 10 minutes to firm up.
 With damp hands, shape the mixture into small 1-inch meatballs (about 1 small tablespoon each).